bbc/tams/docs/adr/0047-role-naming-convention.md

 * Option R3a: Use `role` as editorial purpose, use other queries for Flow/Source properties
 * Option R3b: Use `role` as editorial purpose, use other queries for Flow/Source properties, surface `role` as a query param
 * Option R3c: Use `role` as editorial purpose, additionally surface `format` in collection
+* Option R3d: Use `role` as editorial purpose, make it optional, surface same detail in tags

 For how to represent editorial purpose (options `Pn`):